Asha Kasbekar makes a strong and convincing case for digitally preserving India’s priceless ancient scriptures

 Digital technology offers myriad advantages for the preservation of the past.
 First of all, it is not subject to the merciless vagaries of the weather, and, with sufficient backup copies, can insure against any accidental digital loss.
 Furthermore, the possibility of digital dissemination obviates the need for physical displacement.
 With everything available at the click of a button, no longer would scholars and researchers have to trudge to far-flung, and often, inaccessible temples, monasteries, and libraries (both public and private) to look for ancient texts.
 In fact, free and easy dissemination to every corner of the world at all times, as offered by Muktabodha and other such charities, has encouraged the study of India’s great philosophical legacy throughout the world.

 The European colonial powers left their colonies—but not before taking away many rare important works of art, artefacts, books, and manuscripts.
 Since memory and the past are crucial in the formation of national identity, many former colonies have been buying back their patrimony.
 The beauty of digital technology is that it does not dispossess the owner or custodian of his or her rightful possessions.
 Instead, by creating copies of the original, it safeguards the contents of the original work for future generations.

 India—a country that has already given the world the wisdom of yoga, meditation, and Ayurveda (to name but a few)—also boasts of a sophisticated IT industry.
 The coming together of ancient wisdom and cutting-edge 21st-century technology could power the world’s next intellectual renaissance.

-Last year, mercifully, the monsoon rains were less destructive than the one before, but weather patterns have been changing significantly.
-To protect against the destruction of India’s splendid past, discovery, digitisation, and dissemination remain the keys for safeguarding India’s great heritage.
+Last year, mercifully, the monsoon rains were less destructive than the ones before, but weather patterns have been changing significantly.
+To protect against the destruction of India’s splendid past, discovery, digitisation, and dissemination remain the keys to safeguarding India’s great heritage.